LeeAnnEditor/o365hq/blog/Extended Security Updates (ESU) license for Windows 7 is available now in CSP channel.md

 tags = ["howto", "windows 10 update"]
 +++

-So, we are happy to announce that [Windows 7 Extended Security Updates (ESU) 2020 SKU](https://buymssoft.com/license/CSP-DG7GMGF0FL73-0002 "p/n: CSP-DG7GMGF0FL73-0002") is available on Buymssoft.com for purchase for
+We are happy to announce that [Windows 7 Extended Security Updates (ESU) 2020 SKU](https://buymssoft.com/license/CSP-DG7GMGF0FL73-0002 "p/n: CSP-DG7GMGF0FL73-0002")
+is available on Buymssoft.com for purchase for
 \$62^[1](#fn11224028605e1e1c1175529-1)^ per year.
 The price will increase in 2021.

-Extended Security Updates (ESU) for Windows 7 was available for some time already through specific volume licensing programs, like EA (Enterprise Agreement).
+Extended Security Updates (ESU) for Windows 7 have been available for some time through specific volume licensing programs, like EA (Enterprise Agreement).
 It was a problem because not every organization was eligible for one.
-But since December 2nd, 2019 you can purchase Windows 7 ESU SKUs in CSP channel.
+But since December 2, 2019, you can purchase Windows 7 ESU SKUs in CSP channel.
 There is no minimum order.